T-Troll/alienfx-tools/Doc/alienfx-gui.md

 You can double-click or press Enter on selected profile into the list to edit its name.

 Each profile can have settings and application for trigger it.
 The settings are:
-- "Effect mode" - Software effect mode for this profile: Monitoring, Ambient, Haptics, Off.
+- "Effect mode" - Software effect mode for this profile: Monitoring, Ambient, Haptics, Gird effects, Off.
 - "Default profile" - Default profile is the one used if "Profile auto switch" enabled, but running applications doesn't fit any other profile.
 There is can be only one Default profile, and it can't be deleted.
 - "Priority profile" - If this flag enabled, this profile will be chosen upon others.
 Priority profile overrides "Only then active" setting of the other profiles.
 - "Dim lights" - Then profile activated, all lights will be dimmed.